You are currently viewing Travel rules and countries’ entry requirements: introduction

 Often there are no requirements… but check!

-(As I said, many seem to have completely discovered the concept of entry requirements during the pandemic with all the special restrictions governments imposed… but that’s nothing new though.
+(Many travelers seem to have completely discovered the concept of entry requirements during the COVID-19 pandemic with all the special restrictions governments imposed… but the concept of having requirements was nothing new though.
 You always had to check, and you always will have to check.
-Otherwise the alternative is to stay at home, but that life is a lot less interesting 😉)
+Otherwise, the alternative is to stay at home, but that life is a lot less interesting 😉)

 How to check entry requirements